Lavantic/Lavantic/README.md

 - 👋 Hi, I’m @Lavantic
 - 👀 I’m interested in learning web development
 - 🌱 I’m currently learning cyber security
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project about Computer Networking and forensics
-- 📫 How to reach me on
+- 📫 How to reach me on https://www.linkedin.com/in/enock-fifii-baffoe-98a645322/
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...